colbyj/bride-of-frankensystem/docs/building/storing_custom_data.rst

 Two columns are added automatically to every custom table and should not appear in your file or in POST payloads:

 - ``participantID`` — links the row to the participant who submitted it.
 - ``timeSubmitted`` — the server's UTC time at the moment of insert.
+Timestamps come from the server, not the participant's machine, so they are comparable across participants regardless of time zone or clock settings.

 The full list of column types, default-value rules, and naming constraints is in :doc:`/reference/custom_tables`.